Best Toronto mortgage rates

 Toronto closing costs

 When applying for a new mortgage in Toronto, it’s important to be aware of the closing costs associated with all property purchases.
-These costs will need to be paid up front, so you’ll need to save the cash to pay for them (in addition to your down payment).
+Most of these costs will need to be paid up front, so you’ll need to save the cash to pay for them (in addition to your down payment).

-Toronto Land Transfer Tax: Unlike most cities, the City of Toronto also charges its own land transfer tax on top of the provincial tax.
-It add an additional 0.5 - 2.0%, depending on the purchase price.
+- Toronto Land Transfer Tax: Unlike most cities, the City of Toronto charges its own land transfer tax on top of the provincial tax.
+This adds an additional 0.5 - 2.0%, depending on the purchase price.

 These are just some of the closing costs you’ll have to pay in Toronto.
 Learn more on our closing costs education centre page.

 As of January 1, 2023, the City of Toronto’s Vacant Home Tax (VHT) regulation became payable.
 The VHT is a tax that applies to all residential properties that are vacant for at least six months during a calendar year.
 All Toronto homeowners must now self-declare their home’s occupancy status on an annual basis, whether or not they reside in that home.

 The VHT is 1% of your home’s Current Value Assessment, which is provided by the Municipal Property Assessment Corporation (MPAC).
 For example, if your property is valued at $1,000,000, your VHT bill would come to $10,000: (1% x $1,000,000).